 On my return to North Luffenham I searched all my diaries and flying log books, but I couldn't find any reference to Aird Uig and I seem to have forgotten about that mysterious military base for the next 24 years.
 Then, in 2001, I discovered from the Internet that Aird Uig was once an RAF radar installation where a massive Type 80 air defence radar was in operation in the early 1960s.
 Type 80 Radars were state-of-the-art in the 1960s.
 At that period, I had been an Air Electronics Officer on No 18 Squadron at RAF Finningley and we used to fly electronic counter-measures sorties to test the efficacy of the UK air defence radars.
 During my time on 18 Squadron I was sent on several official visits to Type 80 radar sites to talk tactics with the operators.
 Those visits were always classified Secret, so I never made any mention of them in my personal diaries - but I still have clear memories about the ones I know I visited.
 Perhaps I made such a visit to Aird Uig but, if so, I have absolutely no memory of how I got there or when.

-In 2015 there are several Internet sites about Aird Uig and the former radar station on the Atlantic headland, many with then-and-now pictures.
+Postscript.
+In 2015 I came across several Internet sites, with then-and-now pictures, about Aird Uig and the former radar station on the Atlantic headland.
 Since finding those pages I am even more certain I was there in the 1960s but I must have been brain-washed on my return!